International Certificate for Operators of Pleasure Craft: United Kingdom

 The UK ICC was only available to British citizens or bona fide British residents.
 This has now been extended to cover other Nationals.

 Estonia

-Estonia requires operators of a small pleasure craft (2.5-24 m with 25 m^{2} sail area or 25 kW+ power) to have an International Certificate of Competence.
+Estonia requires operators of a small pleasure craft (2.5-24 m with 25 m^{2} sail area or 25 kW+ power) to have an International Certificate for Operators of Pleasure Craft.
 The Maritime Administration has licensed training institutions to carry through courses, based on which the Road Administration issues Certificates of Competence that conform to international standards.